gizmovation/techuphq/events/1_Rapid_Web_App_Development_with_PHP_and_Laravel/laravel-tutorial.md

 ## 7. It's Go Time!

-Get ready because we are about to use the awesome power of the Laravel Generators to create the entire skeleton of our app in only a couple commands.
+Get ready because we are about to use the awesome power of the Laravel Generators to create the entire skeleton of our app in a single command.
 It's quite mind blowing.

 ```php artisan generate:scaffold todo --fields="name:string, completed:boolean"```